-Written by Giulio Sabbati and Sorina Silvia Ionescu
+Written by Frederik Scholaert, Giulio Sabbati and Sorina Silvia Ionescu,

-Read this statistical spotlight on ‘Snapshot of the EU regions: looking at selected Europe 2020 targets‘ in PDF.
+Read this statistical spotlight on ‘Snapshot of the EU regions with a view to selected Europe 2020 targets‘ in PDF.